littlebirdjp/yumetabi-club/README.md

 # yumetabi-club
-Project for Dreamers and his/her followers.
+Project for Dreamers and their followers.

 ## URL